 Time for a Sega scrolling brawler from the arcades.

 No, not Golden Axe or any of the ones you've actually heard of.
 There's plenty of them hiding in their back-catalogue!

 Sega's most significant contributions to the scrolling brawler genre are, of course, not found in the arcade at all- the Streets of Rage trilogy on the Mega Drive, the second and third of which can serve as a dividing line between people over which is superior (oh, we won't show you our hand, of course).
 There is the original arcade Golden Axe too, mind, as well as The Revenge of Death Adder, but I would think it's fair to say that when it comes to Sega scrolling brawlers, you think of the Bare Knuckle, of the turkey under the phone booth, of Galsia and Y. Signal.
-You don't think about Spider-Man: The Arcade Game, do you?
+You don't think about Spider-Man: The Video Game, do you?
 There's a couple of stragglers here and there- Alien Storm, Dynamite Dux and Dynamite Deka / Die Hard Arcade- that at least got home ports, but then you end up looking at things like Arabian Fight, the Sega / Sunsoft collab Tough Turf, and today's subject, D. D. Crew, perhaps one of the weirdest Sega games of the '90s.
 Los Angeles (judging from F.F's police department in the intro, contradicted by the Empire State Building in the ending) is under siege from the Zero Corporation, who have been planting bombs across the city.
 Four heroes of justice rise up to defeat the evil terrorist syndicate!

 ...
 Yeah, there's actually no stats or profiles for these guys, just names.
 Sorry.